nihathrael/nihathrael.github.io/content/about/index.md

 * Motorcycles & Cars

 ## Work
-I work as the *Head of Engineering* for our product [Teamscale](https://www.teamscale.com) at [CQSE GmbH](https://www.cqse.eu).
+I work as the *Head of Engineering* for our product [Teamscale](https://www.teamscale.com) at [CQSE GmbH](https://www.cqse.eu), with over a decade of software engineering experience.
 I'm interested in all things concerning software quality and modern leadership practices.
 If you have any literature recommendations, regarding these topics, please let me know!

 ## Favorite Quote
 Words to live by: